arr-ai/arrai/docs/tutorial/shell.md

 ## Starting the shell

-There are two ways to start the interactive.
+There are two ways to start the interactive shell.
 The first is to use the `arrai i` command.

 ```bash